wanadev/yoga/README.rst

 Windows
 ~~~~~~~

-The simplest way to use YOGA on Windows is to download the standalone builds available here:
+The simplest way to use YOGA on Windows is to download the lastest tandalone build here:

 * https://github.com/wanadev/yoga/releases

+You will have to install Microsoft Visual C++ Redistribuable for Visual Studio 2019 to run YOGA.
+You will find more information in the Zip you downloaded or on in `this document <https://github.com/wanadev/yoga/blob/master/winbuild/README-windows-dist.md>`_.

-If you need YOGA as a library or if you really want to build it yourself, look in the ``winbuild`` folder.
+If you need YOGA as a library or if you really want to build it yourself, look in the `winbuild <https://github.com/wanadev/yoga/tree/master/winbuild>`_ folder.

 Installing Development Dependencies